Prenups Aren't Just For The Rich And Famous. 6 Reasons To Have A Prenuptial Agreement

 These are the top 6 reasons you may need a prenup, but there are other issues to consider as well.
 The best way to decide if a prenup is right for you and your spouse is to consult with an attorney.

-Provisions can be drafted to address many, complicated questions surrounding these issues.
+Provisions can be drafted to address many complicated questions surrounding these issues.
 As a friendly reminder, leave yourself adequate time to consider these serious issues.
 Your lawyer will also need time to carefully draft the agreement before the wedding day.
-This is not something that can be accomplished the day before you say “I Do.”
+This is not something that can be accomplished the day, or even the week, before you say “I Do.”

 To schedule a free initial consultation, contact Adair M. Buckner today.